 - Database management

 - Problem-solving attitude toward complex programming problems

 - Knowhow to make an app stable, faster, and secure

 To develop a website or an application, a developer uses programming languages to develop the frontend and backend.
 There are separate languages for the front end and backend that a developer uses to create a fully functional website.

 - HTML– Used to create a structure of the web pages

-- CSS – It is used to apply styles to web pages and make it presentable
+- CSS – It is used to apply styles to web pages and make them presentable

 - Flutter: This is an open-source UI development SDK.